mitsuhiko/flask-oauth/docs/index.rst

 Flask-OAuth is an extension to `Flask`_ that allows you to interact with remote `OAuth`_ enabled applications.
 Currently it only implements the consumer interface so you cannot expose your own API with OAuth.

-It depends on the `python-oauth2`_ module.
-You can install the requirements from PyPI with `easy_install` or `pip` or download them by hand.
+Flak-OAuth depends on the `python-oauth2`_ module.

 Features
 --------

-- support for OAuth 1.0a
+- Support for OAuth 1.0a
-- friendly API
+- Friendly API
-- direct integration with Flask
+- Direct integration with Flask
-- basic support for remote method invocation of RESTful APIs
+- Basic support for remote method invocation of RESTful APIs

 Installation
 ------------